Building Preparation and Operations for In-Person classes

 Increasing Filtering and Cleaning of Air

 - Most HVAC systems have filters in multiple locations through which both internal air and outside air may pass.
 Filters are rated based on the size of particles that may pass through the membrane, and current recommendations are to upgrade to a MERV-13 or higher rated filter.
 We already have MERV-13 in some locations and are evaluating our ability to install higher-rated filters in other locations.
 Progress on this mitigation often depends on the need for unique filter sizes and shapes in our diverse portfolio of buildings as well as the market availability of those filters as every industry is considering similar measures.

-- Additional cleaning measures such as installation of UV lamps in ductwork or retrofitting air handling equipment is a longer term capital investment.
+- Additional cleaning measures such as installation of UV lamps in ductwork or retrofitting air handling equipment is a capital investment.
 We will be developing new capital renewal projects to address this emerging functionality as the science and code requirements evolve.

-Controlling Humidity.
 The last, and most challenging mitigation for Western is controlling relative humidity in our spaces.
 The science indicates that keeping the relative humidity in a certain range minimizes the chances for microorganisms to survive.

 - During the summer, air conditioning is used to affect relative humidity, but the vast majority of Western’s buildings do not have any air conditioning at all.
 The good news is that the Pacific Northwest's typical outside summer air contains a level of moisture that keeps indoor air in a desirable humidity range.

 - During the heating season, the challenge is that heating of outside air dries out that air.
-As we look forward to the winter months, we may have to bear with less comfortable colder temperatures in order to maintain higher ventilation levels and get the relative humidity to an optimum level.